 Unless you have experience in the real estate industry or with buying property, you probably have no idea what a lot of the terms in a real estate contract mean.
 Let’s start with the most important things to know and then dig into the extras.

-As in many of life’s cases, “price is the first thing,” says Chicouris.
-When it comes down to it, the best or highest price usually wins, especially when there are multiple offers.
+“Price is the first thing,” says Chicouris.
+When it comes down to it, the best or highest price usually (but not always) wins, especially when there are multiple offers.

 Asking your real estate agent for a comparative market analysis is to your benefit.
 This way you can assess whether the seller is pricing at, above, or below market value and strategize how much to offer accordingly.

 Another important consideration of a real estate contract is the timeline for the inspection period, the date when the closing will take place, and any other important dates in the transaction.

 Usually, the next step following the signed offer is the home inspection, notes Chicouris.
 Once the inspection has been performed and passed, “that’s one less contingency for the contract, and it strengthens the contract.
 Everyone is proceeding to closing.”

 A rider, otherwise known as an addendum, is an add-on to a real estate contract that modifies it based on the unique circumstances of each buyer and seller relationship.
 They are put in place to safeguard the specific needs of the parties involved in the transaction.